xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD1_LAK.md

         return _context.Flights.ToList();
     }
     ```
-2. For adding a new flight to db, replace the **Post** method with the following code:
+2. To create a new flight to db, replace the **Post** method with the following code:
     ```cs
     // POST api/flights
     [HttpPost]